ftsiboe/Crop-Insurance-Instruments/datasets/README.md

 **prices:** This is my compiled dataset aggregating commodity prices from various sources, intended to assist in analyzing economic impacts on agriculture.

-For any questions or additional information regarding these datasets, feel free to open an issue or contact me directly through GitHub.
+For any questions or additional information regarding these datasets, feel free to open an issue or contact us directly through GitHub.